Skip to content

 A screenshot of the setup for a Google Sheets action step in the Zapier editor.

-Next, sign in to your Google Sheets account.
-After you've signed in, you can select the Google Drive, spreadsheet, and worksheet you wish to use for this integration.
+Now, it's time to customize your action step.
+Select the Google Drive, spreadsheet, and worksheet you wish to use for this workflow.

 A screenshot highlighting the column name fields and refresh fields button of a Google Sheets action step in the Zapier editor.